x2c3z4/kernel_visualization/README.md

 Kernel Visualization Tool
 =========================
-This tool used to analysize Linux or Solaris kernel.
+This tool used to analysize Linux/Solaris/BSD kernel.
 It can draw callgraphs of your specific function, and help you understand the code.
+I hope you could like it.

 Quick Start
 ===========